jiwonhaha/jtech-blog/_posts/2025-12-24-GaussCraft.md

 ### 1. **2D Gaussian Rigging**

-GaussCraft establishes a link between a reconstructed triangular mesh and 2D Gaussian splats.
-Each Gaussian is treated as if it lives in the **tangent plane** of a specific mesh face.
+GaussCraft bridges the gap between a reconstructed triangular mesh and 2D Gaussian splats.
+By treating each Gaussian as if it lives on the tangent plane of a specific mesh face, the framework effectively synthesizes the core concepts of Gaussian Avatar and 2D Gaussian Splatting.
+This design choice addresses a key limitation of 3DGS: while volumetric 3D Gaussians struggle to articulate cleanly along mesh surfaces, 2D Gaussians are inherently suited for surface-driven movement, ensuring structural coherence during editing.

 #### 🧱 Local Frame Construction